 Easily grown in average, medium to wet, well-drained soil in full sun to part shade.
 Adaptable to shade.
 Prefers moist, humusy soils, but tolerates a wide range of soil conditions.
-Can spread to form colonies by root suckering if left unchecked.
+Can form dense colonies by root suckering if left unchecked.

 Itea virginica, commonly called Virginia sweetspire, is an erect, rounded, broad-spreading, deciduous shrub with arching branches.
 Typically grows 3-4' (less frequently to 5') tall with a similar spread.
 Features fragrant, tiny white flowers borne in cylindrical, drooping racemes (3-6" long) which cover the shrub with bloom in late spring to early summer.
 Oval, dark green leaves (1-4" long) turn varying shades of red, orange and gold in autumn.
 Long period of fall color, with leaves often persisting on the plants until early winter.

 No serious insect or disease problems.